Who can attend Camp Aranu'tiq's programs?

 - Camp Seneb for youth with dwarfism (2016)

-- Youth with craniofacial anomalies/facial differences (2019)
+- Camp Reflections for youth with craniofacial anomalies/facial differences (2019)

 Each of these communities are often marginalized and face teasing and bullying simply because of who they are.
 Harbor Camps seeks to be a safe camp atmosphere that brings together youth, historically under-served in the camp community, who can understand each other's journeys and make lifelong friends.
 All of Harbor Camps' additional camps take place at our property in New Hampshire.